Last Updated on April 23, 2022 by Rei Garnet

 - Keep your grass short.

 - Remove hinding places like small holes.
-Snakes likes to hide in dark, damp places like cracks and holes.
+Snakes like to hide in dark, damp places like cracks and holes.

-- Clean out any trash like left over foods.
-Left over food might attract rodents like rats, which in turn could attract snakes because snakes hunts rodents.
+- Clean out any trash, like left-over food.
+Left over food might attract rodents like rats, which in turn could attract snakes because snakes hunt rodents.

 Wild snakes naturally hunt and eat rabbits.

 The same thing is true for domesticated snakes and rabbits.